Doksy: Sights

 The most important monument is Doksy Castle.
-The castle from the end of the 16th century was baroque rebuilt in the 18th century.
+The castle from the end of the 16th century was rebuilt in the Baroque style in the 18th century.
 Today it is open to the public and offers guided tours.

 The Church of Saint Bartholomew and the Assumption of the Virgin Mary was built in 1686–1689 according to design by Jean Baptiste Mathey, on the site of an old church from the first half of the 14th century.
-The church was baroque rebuilt in the 18th century.
+The church was rebuilt in the Baroque style in the 18th century.
 The tower was modified in 1832.

 The folk architecture in the village of Vojetín is well preserved and the village is protected as a village monument zone.